azarothcsk/Aktualizacja-Readme.md/contracts/Readme.md

 ```
 Note that the evm-version default is _byzantium_ but with a fork afoot, you may want to keep this setting in mind.

-For a quick start, see the _compile_to_json.py_ script, which utilizes py-solc and assumes solc  0.4.24 is installed.
-If it is not, after ```$ pip install py-solc```, run ```$ python -m solc.install v0.4.25```.
-At least on OSX, the commandline installation, especially if another, newer version is already in place, seems to work reasonably flawless.
-If you have higher version installed with brew, you may need to unlink.
+For a quick start, see the _compile\_to\_json.py_ script, which utilizes py-solc and assumes solc  0.4.24 is installed.
+If it is not, after ```$ pip install py-solc```, run ```$ python -m solc.install v0.4.24```.
+At least on OSX, the commandline installation, especially if another, newer version is already in place, seems to work reasonably well.
+If you have a higher version already installed with brew, for example, you may need to unlink.

-Ok. now that we got a working solidity setup in place you can either compile from the command line or utilize the _compile_to_json.py_ script.
-If you want to use the deployment scripts in _deploy.py_, you may want to utilize the python script to keep changes to a minimum.
+With a working solidity setup in place, you can either compile from the command line or utilize the _compile\_to\_json.py_ script.
+If you want to use the deployment scripts in _deploy.py_, you may want to utilize the script to keep changes to a minimum.
 ```$ python compile_to_json.py``` creates a _json_ dir and decomposes solc's _complete.json_ into individual *.json files including the abi and bin output, if applicable.

 <br>